A characterisation of higher torsion classes: Higher Auslander algebras

 In addition to computing the full set of $d$-torsion classes in $\mc_n^d$, our code also produces the associated Hasse diagram.
 Note that it gives a fully annotated version of the Hasse diagram, specifying the indecomposable modules contained in each $d$-torsion class.

 \begin{example} Consider the higher Auslander algebra $A_{3}^{3}$.
 The Hasse diagram of the $3$-torsion classes in the $3$-cluster tilting subcategory $\mc_3^3$ is shown in \cref{fig:Hasse}.
 We note that the vertices labelled $w$, $x$ and $v$ have valency $3$, $4$ and $5$, respectively, so the lattice is not Hasse-regular.
-We moreover note that the lattice is not semi-distributive.
+We moreover note that the lattice is not semi-distributive as it fails the criterion of meet-semi-distributivity \cite[p.\ 479]{Graetzer}.
 Indeed, using the notation $\vee$ for join and $\wedge$ for meet, we see that $x\wedge y=v=x\wedge z$, but that $x \wedge (y\vee z)=x \wedge w =x \neq v$. \end{example}